brknapp/Project_1/README.md

     ## [1] 423035.7

 On average, every movie in my data set gets 332324 imdbVotes.

-Now, let’s calculate the average number of imdbVotes for each genre:
+The standard deviation is 423035.7, meaning that the number of imdbVotes varies a lot between the movies.
+To explore this, let’s calculate the average number of imdbVotes for each genre:

 ``` r
 A<-formatted_data %>%